hildeai/firehose-app/README.md

 # Ride Management API

-A simple Express.js API for processing ride data with PostgreSQL database integration.
+An Express.js API for processing ride data using PostgreSQL.

 ## Setup